M-o-a-T/moat-kv/docs/source/command_line.rst

 ==================
-The DistKV command
+The MoaT-KV command
 ==================

-DistKV uses one command line tool, appropriately named ``distkv``.
+MoaT-KV uses one command line tool, appropriately named ``moat.kv``.
 It provides various sub- and sub-sub-commands to run and control your server.

 Each command and sub-command accepts a distinct set of options which must be used directly after the (sub)command affected by them.

-distkv
+moat.kv
 ======

-.. program:: distkv
+.. program:: moat.kv

 The main entry point for all commands.